Farming video game helps fight drought

 Farming Simulator 19 is available now on PlayStation 4, Xbox One and PC.

-The story Farming video game helps fight drought first appeared on Good Fruit & Vegetables.
+The story Farming video game helps fight drought first appeared on Farm Online.